eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * You may explicitly include a set of up to four images _or_ a video _or_ a poll.
 You cannot combine this within a single tweet.
 Brands™ have access to a handful of other embedded gizmos.

 * If you include images or a video, you will lose 24 characters of writing space, because a direct link to the images/video will be silently added to the end of your tweet.
-This is for the sake of text-only clients, e.g. people using Twitter over SMS, so they can see that there's an attachment and possible view it in a browser.
+This is for the sake of text-only clients, e.g. people using Twitter over SMS, so they can see that there's an attachment and possibly view it in a browser.

 * Including a poll will not append a link, but curiously, you'll still lose 24 characters.
 It's possible this is a client bug, but it happens in both Web and Android Twitter.